telerik/maui-docs/controls/datetimepicker/localization.md

 | `Picker_YearSpinnerHeaderLabelText` | `Year` |
 | `Picker_Popup_AcceptButtonText` | `OK` |
 | `Picker_Popup_CancelButtonText` | `Cancel` |

+>important To learn in details about the localization process of Telerik UI for Xamarin components, please go through the common [Localization and Globalization]({%slug globalization-localization%}) topic.

 Check in the image below how the localization strings are presented in Date and Time Picker: